-2.11.3 Procurement of kitchen devices through convergence or community/CSR schools, it requires.
+2.11.3 Procurement of kitchen devices through convergence or community/CSR all local bodies schools are having eating plates but in some private aided schools, it requires.

 In various schools in Maharashtra, kitchen devices provided by local community and through CSR, but actual data is not available.